 The final option is a boat from Manila to Coron and then a ferry boat from Coron to El Nido.
 This is the easiest and cheapest way to travel between the two Palawan islands.
 Total journey time from Manila is about 2 days.

 If you have been elsewhere in the Philippines before coming to El Nido you’ll have got used to cheap prices for food and accommodation, you’ll not find these in El Nido.
-Accommodation is comparatively expensive, however, you can shop around, there are plenty of hotels and most can be booked online via Agoda and other websites.
+Accommodation is comparatively expensive, however, you can shop around, there are plenty of hotels and most can be booked online.
 If you prefer somewhere a bit quieter there are a number of beachfront resorts along the Taytay – El Nido National Highway to the south of the main town.
 I had a very enjoyable stay at the Telesfora Beach Cottages.

 El Nido town is only a short tricycle ride from this group of resorts.
 Most are right next to the beach and a lot have their own bar and restaurant.
 The beachfront here faces west, so the sunsets are amazing.